-The day after the judging, a field trip to the Iztapalapa Department of Civil Protection was organised, reinforcing the realworld context of the challenges.
-While it could have been useful to include such a trip into the main Pressure Cooker, it would have given an advantage to groups working on the Iztapalapa case study and imposed further logistical limitations on an already busy event schedule.
+The day after the judging, a field trip to the Iztapalapa Department of Civil Protection was organised, reinforcing the real-world context of the challenges.
+While it could have been useful to include such a trip into the main pressure cooker, it would have given an advantage to groups working on the Iztapalapa case study and imposed further logistical limitations on an already busy event schedule.

-3.4 Evaluation Methodology
+3.4 Evaluation methodology

-The event was monitored by two observers (members of the organising team), who conducted participant observation throughout the core 19 active hours of the Pressure Cooker.
-Observers took notes following a set of pre-described criteria: interdisciplinary working, strategic decision making, and engagement with feedback.
-Teams were asked to select a note taker to write down key decisions made, which was then fed back to the observers.
+The event was monitored by two observers (members of the organising team), who conducted participant observation throughout the core 19 h (the active period) of the pressure cooker.
+Observers took notes following a set of pre-described criteria: interdisciplinary working, strategic decision-making and engagement with feedback.
+Teams were asked to select a note taker to write down the key decisions made, which were then fed back to the observers.
 The observers convened a feedback session with all of the coaches after submission.
 The event judges evaluated the teams' outputs in a closed session, following input from observers and coaches.
-There was an open feedback session where all involved in the event came together to reflect and draw lessons for further events on the process and outputs.
-Post-event evaluation was carried out through two online surveys.
-The first, just after the event, covered: i) rating the overall experience, ii) learning about risk communication, iii) development interdisciplinary team skills, and iv) the likelihood to apply learning from the event (see evaluation and Figure 5, below).
-The second survey, eight months after the event, collected examples of impact on risk communication knowledge, interdisciplinary working, and community building.
-In the post event surveys, participants were free to remain anonymous, to withdraw from the survey at any time, and were informed that their responses may be used to improve future workshops and/or reports and publications.
+There was an open feedback session where all those involved in the event came together to reflect and draw lessons for further events on the process and outputs.
+Post-event evaluation was carried out via two online surveys.
+The first, just after the event, covered (i) rating the overall experience, (ii) learning about risk communication, (iii) development interdisciplinary team skills and (iv) the likelihood of applying learning from the event (see evaluation and Fig. 5, below).
+The second survey, 8 months after the event, collected examples of impact on risk communication knowledge, interdisciplinary working and community building.
+In the postevent surveys, participants were free to remain anonymous, to withdraw from the survey at any time, and were informed that their responses may be used to improve future workshops and/or reports and publications.
 The photos were collected and shared amongst participants and consent was provided to include them in this article.